A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 Madeline Island is only 42 square miles with the state park, ancient rock formations, and wildlife viewing areas.
 It is a great place to show your kids nature and wildlife as it was intended to be.

-Visit the history museum, take a tour of different pubs and restaurants, take a car ride of this mesmerizing island, and try out activities, such as swimming, golfing, and some of the best hiking in Northern Wisconsin.
+Visit the history museum, tour different pubs and restaurants, take a car ride on this mesmerizing island, and try out activities, such as swimming, golfing, and some of the best trails in Northern Wisconsin.

 Madeline Island is particularly a great idea when looking for things to do in Wisconsin in winter since the landscape is gorgeous during this time of the year.